Overview & Intro

 Coverage: Data begins on April 12, 2025 (the launch of Flash.Trade's FAF token) and is current through the latest daily update.

-On-chain sources: The pipeline monitors approximately 50 on-chain addresses across the Flash.Trade protocol, including:
+On-chain sources: The pipeline monitors roughly 70+ core on-chain addresses across the Flash.Trade protocol (currently ~75 in the pda-only enumeration set), including:

-What we track: Fees, protocol revenue, revenue distribution to stakers, FAF staking activity, and wallet-level usage.
+What I track: Fees, protocol revenue, revenue distribution to stakers, FAF staking activity, and wallet-level usage.

-What we don't track: Trading volume, open interest, PnL, or liquidation sizes.
-While we see the underlying trading transactions, we extract only the fee components and don't decode position data (size, leverage, entry price).
+What I don't track: Trading volume, open interest, PnL, or liquidation sizes.
+While I see the underlying trading transactions, I extract only the fee components and don't decode position data (size, leverage, entry price).

 For a detailed explanation of how raw transactions are transformed into the charts you see here, see the Data Pipeline page.